Tooth Fairies’ Rewards: The Highest Paid Dentists and Dental Specialists in America

 When tooth pain flares up or gums get nasty, you visit your dentist for relief.
 He not only fixes you up by taking x-rays and performing dental procedures, but prevents future problems by advising you on brushing, flossing and good diet.
 Most dentists work solo and are general practitioners, though they can send patients to specialists for complex procedures.

 The profession requires a minimum of two years of college, though most practitioners have at least a bachelor’s degree.
 Then follows two to four years of dental school, plus two to four years for specialties, and a possible two-years post-graduate residency.
 States mandate a license before a dentist can practice.
 Salaries of dentists in America depend on their job type, employer and location.
-All information is from the U.S. Department of Labor as of 2011 and was updated on March 27, 2012.
+All information is from the U.S. Department of Labor as of 2017.

 General dentists handle common tooth procedures including regular check-ups, teeth-cleaning and the filling of cavities.